sbutori/aws-saa-03-notes/7 - Elastic Compute Cloud (EC2) Basics/notes.md

 - EC2 provides virtualization as a service (IaaS).

+- Virtualization is the process of running **more than one Operating System (O/S) on a single piece of physical hardware.**

+- An O/S must interact with physical hardware such as CPU, Memory, Network and I/O Devices.

-- Within an O/S, parts of it, the kernel run in what's called *privileged mode* -- meaning it can interact with the system's hardware.
+- The part of the O/S that can interact with the system's hardware is called the *kernel*, which runs in what's called *privileged mode*

-  - Above the O/S applications run in User Mode (or un-privileged mode).
+- Applications run in *user mode* (or un-privileged mode).
 They cannot interact with hardware.
-  - An app has to make a *system call* to the kernel to interact with hardware.
+  - An application has to make a *system call* to the kernel to interact with hardware.
+It cannot directly interact with the hardware.
   - If anything but the O/S attempts to make a privileged call, the system will detect and cause a system-wide error, generally crashing the system (or at min the app)

+- A CPU can only have one thing running as privileged.
+If multiple O/S try to run in one hardware with their own set of applications, they will conflict and crash.
-- Virtualization deals with the process of running more than one O/S on a single piece of physical hardware.
+  - Virtualization seeks to solve exactly the problem of having these multiple O/S running on a single bit of hardware.
-  - With multiple O/S's on a single bit of hardware, all O/S's will expect to be privileged and this conflict can also cause crashes -- virtualization is the solution to this problem

-## Emulated Virtualization
+## Emulated Virtualization (Software Virtualization)

-- Virtualization used to have to be done as software and this was slow
-- The first way this appeared was with *emulated virtualization* (the hypervisor translates every single instruction) -- this is super slow
+- Host operating system ran on the hardware in privileged mode(with additional capability called *hypervisor*)
+  - The guest operating systems ran on top of the host inside a container called a *Virtual Machine* (VM)
+  - Each *Virtual Machine* is an unmodified O/S with a virtual allocation of physical resources

+- Guest O/S believed that the emulated hardware provided by hypervisors were actually real and running on real hardware, making *privileged* calls
+  - Without special arrangements the system would crash or overwrite each other memories

+- In other to avoid this problem the hypervisor does *binary translation* which translates any *privileged* operations on the fly in software by the hypervisor
+  - This means guest O/S need no modification...
+  - ...but they are **REALLY slow** (50% or more)

 ## Para-Virtualization

-- Para-Virtualization means the O/S's are running in virtual machines, but instead of directly translating every single instruction, they modify the guest O/S's so that it is emulation aware:
+- Para-Virtualization means the O/S's are running in virtual machines containers with virtual resources

+- However, instead of directly translating every single instruction, they modify the guest O/S's so that it is emulation aware:
-  - Non-privileged (user-level) instructions are directly executed by the hardware.
+  - Non-privileged (user-level) instructions are now directly executed by the hardware!
-  - Privileged calls are replaced with "hypercalls" and trapped to the hypervisor.
+  - But privileged calls are replaced with *hypercalls* and trapped by the hypervisor.

 - The main disadvantage is that this requires O/S modification.
 Closed systems such as Windows don't support this.

+- It is still a set of software processes designed to trick the O/S or Hardware that nothing had changed

-## Hardware Assisted Virtualization
+## Hardware Assisted Virtualization (HAV)

-- The major improvement to virtualization as it made the physical hardware itself became virtualization aware.
-As with para-virtualization:
+- The major improvement to virtualization as it made the physical hardware itself became **virtualization aware.**

+- The CPU knows that virtualization exists and contains specific instructions and capabilities so that the hypervisor can directly control and configure its support

-  - Non-privileged (user-level) instructions are directly executed by the hardware.
+- Privileged instructions are now trapped by the CPU and the system does not halt
-  - Only privileged (system-level) instructions are trapped to the hypervisor (which expects this) through hypercalls.
+  - The instructions can't be executed "as is" so they are redirected to the hypervisor by the hardware
+  - The hypervisor then handles how they are executed

-- The difference from para-virtualization is that it does not require O/S modification, just that the hardware (CPU) supports this.
+- With HAV there's very little performance degradation and it does not require O/S modification, just that the hardware (CPU) supports this.

 ## SR-IOV

+- Even though HAV helps a lot, what actually tends to matter for a VM is Input/Output (I/O) operations like network transfer and disk I/O

+- The VMs have what they think is physical hardware, but they all connect to an actual single piece of hardware like a network card, which sits on the Host.
+  - Unless you have a single physical network card per VM there's always some level of software getting in the way and this impacts performance.

-- *Single-root IO Virtualization.* Allows a network card to present itself as several "mini cards".
-Splits a physical card into several logical cards to present to guest O/S's.
+- **Single-root IO Virtualization (SR-IOV)** allows a network card or add-on card to present itself as several *mini cards*.
+This splits a physical card into several logical cards to present to guest O/S's.

 - SR-IOV is a method of device virtualization that provides higher I/O performance and lower CPU utilization when compared to traditional virtualized network interfaces.

+- In EC2 this feature is called **Enhanced Networking**
-  - Enhanced networking provides higher bandwidth, higher packet per second (PPS) performance, and consistently lower inter-instance latencies.
+  - Enhanced networking provides higher speeds, lower latencies and consistent lower latency even at high I/O loads
   - SR-IOV enables network traffic to bypass the software switch layer of the Hyper-V virtualization stack.
   - There is no additional charge for using enhanced networking.